layertencollective/toll-fee-calculator/README.md

 ### Build beautiful back end?!
 > ℹ️ *Optional*

-The developer also mentioned that he had been working on an awesome API where the *city traffic control UX department* easily could check for costs for passages.
+The developer also mentioned that they had been working on an awesome API where the *city traffic control UX department* easily could check for costs for passages.
 They got excited, until they tried it out...
 This was also promised to be production ready, but we feel something is odd as the *UX people* got mad calling the endpoints!